canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-setup-k8s.md

   * Azure Blob Storage
   * Azure DataLake v2 Storage

-In the following, we provide guidance on how to setup the different object storages to make sure that it seamless integrates with Charmed Spark.
+In the following, we provide guidance on how to set up different object storages and how to configure them to make sure that it seamlessly integrates with Charmed Spark.

+In fact, to store Spark logs on a dedicated directories, you need to create the appropriate folder (that is named `spark-events`) in the storage backend.
+This can be done both on S3 and on Azure DataLake Gen2 Storage.
+Although there are multiple ways to do this, in the following we recommend you to use snap clients.
+Other possibilities could also be to use [Python libraries](https://github.com/canonical/spark-k8s-bundle/blob/94ac51d519cece9dc6810c7aaa0144a28cd7989b/python/spark_test/core/s3.py).

 #### S3-compatible object storages